Patients come into the TCI Center for a one or two-day evaluation process that includes meeting with:

 To Help Ease Your Recovery

 Healing Services Touch Therapies Program - The Touch Therapies Program includes light massage therapy, Reiki and Healing Touch™ to assist your recovery from medical or surgical interventions.
 The Touch Therapies Program is offered through a partnership between the Healing Services Team and the Sydell and Arnold Miller Family Heart & Vascular Institute.

 Massage Therapy is used to support your medical condition and aid recovery from procedures.
 Massage can help reduce muscle tension, relieve stress and soothe pain.
 A light, 10-minute massage (with your physician’s approval) can assist your experience of well-being as you are healing.
 Fee-based massage therapy is offered to family members and visitors to help decrease stress so they can effectively support you.

 Healing Touch™ and Reiki are relaxing, nurturing energy therapies where gentle touch assists in balancing your physical, mental, emotional and spiritual well-being to promote a deep sense of relaxation.
 These therapies work with your energy to support your natural ability to heal.

 To receive any of these complimentary touch therapies, please call Healing Services at 216.445.9543.

 Guided Imagery - Patients continue to use their guided imagery program obtained pre-surgery to help with relaxation and pain control.
 Family members may also find the programs relaxing.
-Programs are accessed by complimentary cds, online (for downloading into your mp3 player) or on our CC inpatient TV programs.
+Programs are accessed online (for downloading into your mp3 player) or on our CC inpatient TV programs.